andre-hctulc/react-base/README.md

 return setup({
     theme: {
+        extend: {
             colors: {
+                // You can also overwrite default colors like primary ,error etc. here
+                green: {
                     // These values are currently all required for the theme color to be recognized
-            green: {
                     DEFAULT: "#1d782f",
                     light: "#4b8e58",
                     dark: "#0a5f1b",
                     "super-light": "#8abc94",
                     "contrast-text": "#f9f9f9",
+                },
             },
         },
     },